Usage Guide

 </plugin>

-Configured this way the whole code of the project will be covered with the check.
-The check would expose all violations:
+Configured this way, the whole code of the project will be covered with the check.
+The check would expose all violations listed in the example above.

 Partial check: Bottom-Up strategy

-Although that this maybe a right way for a new project to force all the code is conforme to CODERU rules, it will not be possible in the project has not being developed with CODERU in focus from the beginning.
+Although the basic configuration is right for a new project, it may not be possible if the project has not been developed with CODERU in focus from the beginning.

-Instead to cover the whole project it is possible to define particular subtrees to check.
+Instead of covering the whole project, it is possible to define particular subtrees to check.
+In the following configuration, only packages org.coderu.example.common and org.coderu.example.gui.common (and their successors) will be considered:

 <configuration>